 - The hernia sticks out when your child is sleeping and you cannot push it back in

-Complications involving umbilical hernias are rare, but they can happen.
+Complications involving umbilical hernias in Singapore are rare, but they can happen.
 A dangerous complication is when the hernia is incarcerated, causing reduced blood flow to the tissue.
 When the blood supply is cut off completely, it can result in gangrene or the death of body tissue, requiring emergency care.

 Children with umbilical hernias do not really require surgery unless the hernia does not go away by the time the child reaches 4 or 5, or if the hernia causes pain.
 I’ve heard a few myths regarding treating an umbilical hernia naturally, such as putting tape over the hernia to hold it in.